l2beat/l2beat/packages/backend/discovery/blobstream/base/diffHistory.md

 ## Description

 A prover / relayer is added to the Succictgateway.
-It is whitelisted for both functionIds (headerRange and nextHeader).
+It is whitelisted for both functionIds (headerRange and nextHeader) of BlobstreamX.
+Same change as on Arbitrum.

 ## Watched changes